 Cornell's Home Gardening website has links to excellent resources, including Vegetable Varieties for Gardeners, Vegetable MD Online, Vegetable Disease Factsheets, and -to growing guides for more than 50 different vegetables. http://www.gardening.cornell.edu/homegardening/scene0391.html

-If you are interested in growing your own food but don't have space for a garden, then how about renting a plot in a community garden?
-Download the brochure for a community garden plot in Putnam County.
+If you are interested in growing your own food but don't have space for a garden, then how about renting a plot in a community garden at Tilly Foster in Brewster?
+Contact the Putnam County Park office at (845) 808-1994 if you would like a community garden application.

 This Cornell University Library Guide on "Seed Saving" compiled by Jeff Piestrak includes links to relevant Cornell University initiatives, Conservation & Biodiversity Groups, Grower Resources/Directories/Support, Industry/Trade Groups & Resources, Seed Libraries, Seed Sovereignty, Other Seed Saving Organizations/Networks/Events, and General Learning Materials on saving seeds.